Meningococcal reference unit: user manual

 Couriered specimens should be delivered to:

-the drop-off ‘hatch’ of CSR, accessible from outside the Clinical Sciences Building on the Boulevard under the link-bridge
+2. The drop-off ‘hatch’ of Central Specimen Reception, accessible from outside the Clinical Sciences Building on the Boulevard under the link-bridge.

 Submitting samples to the Vaccine Evaluation Unit (VEU) for meningococcal serology